Corns are thickening of the

 permanently removing the bony

 spur.
-Afterwards, we put a band-aid
+Afterwards, we put a small bandage

 on it, and after the patient has